 Published (reviewed and quality assured)

-Transport prices are themselves important drivers of individual and business transport decisions, affecting transport growth and modal split development, and can lead to changes in distribution management, location decisions and spatial planning.
+Transport prices are important drivers of individual and business transport decisions.
+They affect transport growth and modal split development, and can also lead to changes in distribution management, location decisions and spatial planning.

-The prices of transport services are the result of, on the one hand, autonomous market developments such as vehicle and logistics technology.
-However, on the other hand, they are influenced by government interventions such as taxation, infrastructure provision, regulation, and subsidies.
-Through these interventions, governments can cause price levels that reflect the external costs associated with different forms of transport.
+On the one hand, the prices of transport services are the result of autonomous market developments such as vehicle and logistics technology.
+On the other hand, they are influenced by government interventions such as taxation, infrastructure provision, regulation and subsidies.
+Through these interventions, governments can generate price levels that reflect the external costs associated with different forms of transport.
 This may result in a shift between modes.
-Monitoring changes in transport prices by mode is considered a relevant variable to assess whether the system is providing economic incentives for a modal shift.
+Monitoring changes in transport prices by mode is a relevant variable to assess whether or not the system is providing economic incentives for a modal shift.

 This indicator looks at real price indices of passenger transport based on a fixed transport product in the EU-28 Member States, relative to an average consumer price index; the Harmonised Indices of Consumer Prices (HICPs).